mitmul/chainermn-on-azure/README.md

 The template __deploy-master.json__ will provision the networking infrastructure as well as a master VM exposing an SSH endpoint for remote connection.

 You have to provide these parameters to the template :
-* _Location_ : Select the location where NC series is available(East US,South Central US).
+* _Location_ : Select the location where NC series is available(for example East US,South Central US).
-* _Virtual Machine Name_ : To specify the shared storage to use.
-Allowed values are : none, beegfs, nfsonmaster.
+* _Virtual Machine Name_ : Enter the virtual machine name.
-* _Virtual Machine Size_ : the job scheduler to be setup.
-Allowed values are : none, pbspro
+* _Virtual Machine Size_ : Select virtual machine size from the dropdown.
-* _Admin Username_ : This is the name of the administrator account to create on the VM
+* _Admin Username_ : This is the name of the administrator account to create on the VM.
 * _Admin Public Key_ : The public SSH key to associate with the administrator user.
 Format has to be on a single line 'ssh-rsa key'

 ### Check your deployment